Peleke/recyclai/README.md

 # RecyclAI — Tier 1 & Tier 2 Scope

-## Summary
-Smart, simple recycling guidance at your fingertips.
+> _Smart, simple recycling guidance at your fingertips._

 RecyclAI helps you quickly determine how to dispose of any item—whether it goes in recycling, compost, trash, or needs special disposal.
 Snap a photo, scan the recycling symbol, or enter a number, and our assistant will provide clear, actionable instructions tailored to your item.